cxjosh/joshcx/content/posts/adcs.md

 more specifically, if a template allows a standard domain user or domain computer to enroll/request a template, depending on how the template is configured they have the potential to impersonate any user on the domain.

-i was pretty surprised how easy this was to replicate and even more so by the fact that i haven't come across it before.
+i was pretty surprised how easy this was to replicate, and was also pretty surprised that i hadn't heard of this exploit before.

 the first thing i tried after coming across said vulnerability was to replicate the privilege escalation under my workplace's environment. after approximately an hour using only a standard domain user account, i had successfully manage to impersonate the head of the SOC team to create a new domain user account and add it to the domain admins group using LDAP queries.